The Namesake (novel): Plot

-The story begins as Ashoke and Ashima Ganguli, a young Bengali couple, leave Calcutta, India, and settle in Central Square in Cambridge, Massachusetts.
+The story begins as Ashoke and Ashima Ganguli, a young Bengali couple, leave Kolkata, India, and settle in Central Square in Cambridge, Massachusetts.
 Ashoke is an engineering student at the Massachusetts Institute of Technology (MIT).
 Ashima struggles through language and cultural barriers as well as her own fears as she delivers her first child alone.
-Had the delivery taken place in Calcutta, she would have had the baby at home, surrounded by family.
+Had the delivery taken place in Kolkata, she would have had the baby at home, surrounded by family.
 The delivery is successful, but the new parents learn they cannot leave the hospital before giving their son a legal name.

 The traditional naming process in their families is to have an elder who will give the new baby a name, and the parents wait for the letter from Ashima's grandmother.
 The letter never arrives, and soon after, the grandmother dies.
 Bengali culture calls for a child to have two names, a pet name to be called by family, and a good name to be used in public.
 Ashoke suggests the name of Gogol, in honor of the famous Russian author Nikolai Gogol, to be the baby's pet name, and they use this name on the birth certificate.
 As a young man, Ashoke survived a train derailment with many fatalities.
 He had been reading a short story collection by Gogol just before the accident, and lying in the rubble of the accident he clutched a single page of the story "The Overcoat" in his hand.
 With many broken bones and no strength to move or call out, dropping the crumpled page is the only thing Ashoke can do to get the attention of medics looking for survivors.
 This motivated him to move far away from home and start anew.
 Though the pet name has deep significance for the baby's parents, it is never intended to be used by anyone other than family.
 They decide on Nikhil to be his good name.

 Gogol grows up perplexed by his pet name.
 Entering kindergarten, the Gangulis inform their son that he will be known as Nikhil at school.
 The five-year-old objects, and school administrators send him home with a note pinned to his shirt stating that he would be called Gogol at school, as was his preference.
 As Gogol progresses through school, he resents his name more and more for its oddness and the strange genius for whom he was named.
 Ashoke senses that Gogol is not old enough to understand its significance.
 When he informs his parents that he wishes to change his name, his father reluctantly agrees.
 Shortly before leaving for college, Gogol legally changes his name to Nikhil Ganguli.